amirf147/speech-and-language-processing-book-notes/Chapter-3-N-gram-Language-Models/Statistics.md

    - the term comes from the **context**
  - Likelihoods are a probability of the **observed data** under a hypothetical scenario. many hypothetical different scenarios, there are many likelihoods and they can't add up to one and thus cannot be interpreted as probabilities
  - Likelihood = we know what we observed, and we consider the probability of **what we observed** in any possible universe.
+ - Likelihoods of a single outcome under multiple probability distributions do not add up to one.

 In **normal distributions** (a type of continuous distribution):
  - probability = area under the curve